cocos/cocos-docs/en/scripting/reference/coding-standards.md

     this._firstName = 'foobar';
     ```

-- We use dash nomenclature for files
+- Use dash nomenclature for files:

     ```bash
     // bad